edwardhorsford/bard/notes/git/introduction.md

 ![Git](../../assets/images/git.png)

-- Version Control System
-- Source Control Management Tool - Handles the management of changes to documents.
-It allows developers to manage multiple versions of the same codebase, which comes in handy when bugs get accidently introduced and the application needs to be reverted to a previous working state.
+Git is a version control system and source control management tool.
+It handles the management of changes to documents.
+It allows developers to manage multiple versions of the same codebase, which comes in handy, for example, when bugs get accidentally introduced and the application needs to be reverted to a previous working state.
+It also helps

 ## Committing